CLARIAH/wp6-ferdinandhuyck/docs/transcription.md

 1. What is alphanumeric is determined by the unicode class of the character, see the Python documentation of the function [`isalnum()`](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)
-1. Hyphens are Unicode characters 002D (ascii hyphen) and 2010 (unicode hyphen).
+1. Hyphens are Unicode characters 002D (ASCII hyphen) and 2010 (unicode hyphen).
 1. Words get the following features:
     *   `str`: the alphanumeric string that is the word;
-    *   `after`: the non-alphanumeric string after the word unti the following word.
+    *   `after`: the non-alphanumeric string after the word until the following word.

 ## Words